Bryan Adams: 2000s

 In October 2000, Adams sang "Sad Songs (Say So Much)" with Elton John at Madison Square Garden for the live album Elton John One Night Only – The Greatest Hits.

 On August 26, 2000, he performed at the Slane Festival in front of over 70,000 people, with special appearances by Melanie C, Chicane and Davy Spillane.
 The concert was also released on CD/DVD as Live at Slane Castle, Ireland.

 On November 27, 2000, Adams performed at The Who & Special Guests: Live at the Royal Albert Hall, a benefit concert organized by The Who, singing a song by the English band, Behind Blue Eyes and See Me, Feel Me with Eddie Vedder.
 The concert was also released on CD as Live at the Royal Albert Hall.

 Adams co-wrote and performed the songs for the DreamWorks animated film Spirit: Stallion of the Cimarron in 2002.
 The songs were included on the film's soundtrack.
 The most successful single from the soundtrack was "Here I Am", a British top five and German Top 20 hit.
 Adams received his fourth Golden Globe Award nomination for Best Song from a Motion Picture from the song.

 In 2004, Adams was ranked 13th on the ARC Weekly chart of top pop artists of the last 25 years, with four number-one singles, ten top five hits and 17 Top-10 hits.

 Room Service was released in September 2004.
 It topped the charts in Germany and Switzerland and peaked at number four in the UK, selling 440,000 copies in its first week in Europe and thus debuted at number one on Billboards European album chart.
 The single, "Open Road", was the most successful single from the album and peaked at number one in Canada and number twenty-one in the UK.
-In May 2008, the album was also released in the US, charting at number 134 on the Billboard 200.
+In May 2008, the album was also released in the U.S., charting at number 134 on the Billboard 200.

 From June to August 2005, Adams co-headlined a concert tour with Def Leppard that took place at minor league baseball stadiums.
 In July 2005, Adams performed at Live 8 in Barrie.

 In 2006, Adams co-wrote and performed the theme music "Never Let Go" which was featured in the closing credits of the film The Guardian.